openstack/openstack-manuals/doc/contributor-guide/source/writing-style/ui-terminology.rst

 * When you provide an output of a command, consider if a user needs to see all output or partial.
 If an output includes multiple lines, consider cutting the output.
-Use elipses (...) to show that the page displays a portion of the output.
+Use ellipses (...) to show that the page displays a portion of the output.

 * Depending on whether you describe CLI actions in the running text or